Nie Er: Name

-When Shouxin was young he showed signs of musical talent.
-He was able to imitate the voices of people he knew, and almost any sound that entered his ears.
-He could learn any song just by listening to it twice.
-Thus, people began to call him "Ears" (耳).
+Nie Shouxin showed signs of musical talent from an early age; he was able to imitate the voices of people he knew and showed a talent for learning songs by ear, earning him the nickname "Ears" (耳, "Er").

-In addition to having musically trained ears, Shouxin was able to move each of his ears independently.
-This earned him another nickname, "Doctor Ears".
-Shouxin felt that his nickname is interesting and said that "Since friends give me one more ears, I will have one more ears from now on".
-Later on, he changed his name to be Nie Er (聂耳).
+Nie also had the capability of physically moving his ears independently.
+This earned him another nickname, "Doctor Ears."
+He reportedly said, "Since friends give me one more ears, I will have one more ears from now on."
+Nie Shouxin later changed his name to Nie Er (聂耳).

 Death

-On July 17, 1935, he died while swimming in Fujisawa, Kanagawa, Japan, at the age of twenty-three.
+On July 17, 1935, Nie died while swimming in Fujisawa, Kanagawa, Japan, at the age of twenty-three.
 He may have been en route to the Soviet Union, passing through Japan to receive training, sent by the Chinese Communist Party.
 Some suspect that he was killed by the Japanese, while others believe that he was killed by Chinese Nationalists, as he was in Japan to flee from them.
 However, because he disappeared while swimming with friends, this made the possibility of assassination difficult and highly unlikely.
 Evidence points to drowning as the most probable cause of death.
 He was found by the local rescue team the following day.
-According to the rescue team and the police, his body was not different from that of ordinary drowned bodies.
+According to the rescue team and the police, there was no reason to suspect foul play.

 Compositions

-Nie Er wrote a total of 37 pieces in his life, all in the three years before his death.
+Nie Er wrote a total of 37 pieces in his life, all in the three years before his untimely death.
 A significant proportion of these songs reflected working class life and struggles.
 He often collaborated with lyricist Tian Han.

 Apart from "March of the Volunteers", his other important works include: